 We will quarantine returned library materials for 72 hours in the interest of user and staff safety

-- Returns & fines: Returned materials are quarantined for 72 hours before being discharged from your library account at which time fines and fees will be waived.
+- Returns & fines: Returned materials are quarantined for 72 hours before being discharged from your library account at which time fines and fees incurred due to the COVID closure during spring and summer 2020 will be waived.
+Other fines or fees may apply on overdue materials checked out during the fall 2020 semester or after.
 Please contact email@example.com for assistance with your library account.

 - Book drops: John M. Olin Library’s book drops are open.
 We also recommend that patrons utilize our drive-up return bins at Throop Drive, the South 40 on Shepley Drive, or the West Campus Library at 7425 Forsyth Blvd.

 Download a map of these drive-up book drop locations.

 - Returning books by mail: If you will not be returning to campus, please ship WashU, MOBIUS, and Interlibrary Loan materials to:

 - Subject Librarians are available for remote consultations with faculty and students via phone, email, or online (e.g. Zoom)

 - Library instruction is only available remotely for the semester.
 To learn more about how a librarian can provide remote instruction, please visit the Instruction and Information Literacy Program page.

 - Data Services staff are available via Zoom during Help Desk hours and by appointment

 - Curators in the Julian Edison Department of Special Collections are available to assist WashU faculty, staff, and students with obtaining virtual access to materials for research and instruction